 Our timing company, Race Wire, posts results near the finish line as they become available.
 Additionally, they are usually available within hours of the finish on this website.
 For past race results, please click here.

 Please submit corrections to email@example.com.
 Corrections must be requested in a timely manner, as results are made final the Wednesday following the race.
 After this day, no other changes or additions will be made.

 When are results made final?

-Top 10 finishers in each division qualify for an award including Team and 200 lb. division.
+Awards go to the top 10 finishers in each division including teams (combined time) and 200+lbs.
 Congratulations if you're one of them!
-There is an Awards ceremony immediately following the race, if you cannot stay, you can go to the MB10K booth at the Hometown Fair race weekend.
-Mid-week after the race the medals are taken to Village Runner, Manhattan Beach for pick up.
-Awards must be claimed within 30 days.
+There is an Awards Ceremony immediately following the race.
+If you miss the awards ceremony, your medals will be taken to Village Runner Manhattan Beach for you to pick up (until 10/31).
 Any unclaimed awards are then recycled for future use.

 Due to the expense of postage, we do not mail awards.
 You may send someone on your behalf to pick up your award.

 Endurance Sports Photo is on the course to provide you with quality race photos.
 They will email you directly once photos are available.
 You may also Click here to search photos from previous Manhattan Beach 10K's.

 Photos from 2002 until 2012:

 For previous year's race photos, 2002 through 2012, please contact the photograph company directly: http://www2.brightroom.com/search.
 You can also contact The Beach Reporter for archives of old newspapers.

 Heck yeah!
 Follow us here and use #mb10k when you post: